quinton-ashley/nostlan/README.md

         └── Turbo.rpx
 ```

 Bottlenose was designed to optionally use the same directory structure as WiiUSBHelper, for compatibility.
-Although sadly WiiUSBHelper is no longer maintained, Bottlenose will continue to use this structure as the template.
+Although WiiUSBHelper is no longer maintained, Bottlenose will continue to use this structure as the template.
 The default game library of each emulator will be its `GAMES` folder.
 As an exception, Bottlenose will default to the internal game library of emulators that store games in file structures meant to mimic the system being emulated.
 For example, RPCS3 has an internal game library that will be located at `emu/RPCS3/BIN/dev_hdd0/game`.

 On windows, the auto-updater for yuzu doesn't let users pick yuzu's location.
 This is okay, Bottlenose will default to the location that the installer uses instead of `emu/Yuzu/BIN`.